 This provides the same amount of ballistic protection as the backpack above, but I can tell Guard Dog put a lot of thought into this one.
 No one wants to carry a backpack that looks like it’s for tactical protection.
 So sure, why not camouflage it with flowers and bright, vivid color.

 This backpack by BulletBlocker has a traditional high school backpack look.
 Also manufactured as a Level IIIA level protection.

 This backpack is also a Level IIIA protection level.
 As far as their level of protection, Talos Ballistics states, “The NIJ IIIA standard is rated to stop most handgun rounds, including 9mm, 357 Magnum, 40 Caliper, 44 Magnum, and 45 caliber hollow point ammunition and more.”

 Could they possibly even save a life one day in a school shooting?
-We all have the right to be skeptic, and the right to protect ourselves.
-Again, this product might not mean a thing to you if it’s not stopping assault weapon bullets, but hey, as long as this issue is ongoing we have to have a little peace of mind.
+We all have the right to be a skeptic and the right to protect ourselves.
+Again, this product might not mean a thing to you if it’s not stopping assault weapon bullets, but hey, as long as this issue is ongoing, we have to have a little peace of mind.